 Alternatively, if you're looking for a way of keeping the floors in your living space free of dust and debris, see our recommendations for the best HEPA vacuums and the best vacuums for allergies.

 We've independently tested over 25 air purifiers, purchasing each one ourselves like the average consumer would: no cherry-picked samples or talking points from manufacturers.
-Each unit goes through the same standardized test bench, and the results get validated by multiple teams before being published on our website to ensure you can accurately compare the results side by side.
+Each unit goes through the same standardized test bench, and the results are validated by multiple teams before being published on our website, so you can accurately compare them side by side.

 Check out our How We Test Air Purifiers article to learn more about our purchasing, testing, and writing procedures.